Amazon DSP for Authors: A Complete Walkthrough

 Display Ads

-Static or dynamic image ads that appear on Amazon’s owned properties (product pages, search results, Fire tablet wake screens) and across Amazon’s third-party publisher network.
-Dynamic ads can automatically pull your product image, title, price, and rating, which means they always show current information.
+Static or dynamic image ads that appear on Amazon’s owned properties (book detail pages, Kindle storefronts, Fire tablet wake screens) and across Amazon’s third-party publisher network.
+Dynamic ads can automatically pull your book cover, title, price, and rating, which means they always show current information.
+For authors, a compelling book cover displayed on a shopper’s screen while they browse Kindle can be the nudge that leads to a sale.

 Video Ads

 Video placements on Amazon properties (including Prime Video, Twitch, and IMDb) as well as third-party sites and apps.
-Video ads are particularly effective for products that benefit from demonstration — think kitchen gadgets, fitness equipment, or beauty products where seeing the product in action changes the purchase decision.
+Video ads are particularly effective for nonfiction authors and cookbook writers — think book trailers, author interviews, or a quick flip-through that shows the reader exactly what they will get.
+Fiction authors can use atmospheric teaser videos that evoke the mood of their book.

 Audio Ads

 Ads that play on Amazon Music’s free tier.
-These are newer and less common, but they offer an interesting channel for brand awareness with minimal competition.
-Audio ads include a companion display banner and work best for broad awareness campaigns rather than direct response.
+These are newer and less common, but they offer an interesting channel for audiobook promotion with minimal competition.
+Audio ads include a companion display banner with your book cover and work best for broad awareness campaigns — especially for authors who are already building a presence on podcast and audio platforms.

 OTT (Over-the-Top) Video

 Full-screen, non-skippable video ads on streaming TV platforms like Fire TV and Prime Video.
 These are essentially television commercials, but with Amazon’s audience targeting precision.
-OTT is premium placement with premium pricing, typically reserved for larger brand-building budgets.
+For serious authors with bigger budgets, this is a premium way to build your author brand at scale — imagine your book trailer running before a Prime Video show that your target readership is watching.

 The real power of DSP is Amazon’s audience data.
-No other advertising platform knows as much about what people actually buy.
-Here are the targeting options that matter most:
+No other advertising platform knows as much about what people actually buy — including the books they buy.
+Here are the targeting options that matter most for authors:

 In-Market Audiences

-People who are actively shopping in your category.
-Amazon knows someone is in-market for running shoes because they have been browsing running shoes, reading reviews, and comparing options.
-This is the closest DSP gets to search-intent targeting and typically delivers the strongest direct response.
+Readers who are actively shopping in your genre or category.
+Amazon knows someone is in-market for mystery novels because they have been browsing mystery books, reading reviews, and comparing options.
+This is the closest DSP gets to search-intent targeting and typically delivers the strongest direct response for book sales.

 Lifestyle Audiences